Building Your Own Custom Workflows

 You’ll see the credit cost for each model right in the dropdown.

-Step 3: Write your prompt instructions
+Step 3: Write your workflow instructions

 This is where you tell the AI exactly what to do.
 Be specific and provide examples.

-Tips for writing great prompts:
+Tips for writing great workflows:

 - Be very specific about what you want